naveen36/Google-Photos-Takeout-Metadata-Injector/README.md

 This script is open-source and free to use under the MIT license.
 Feel free to contribute or modify it as needed.

 ---

-### End of README

-Now, the README has been updated with the new script name: **Google Photos Metadata Injector**.
-If you need further modifications, feel free to ask!